Semi-infinite highest weight categories: Some finiteness properties on Abelian categories

-\begin{remark} Any locally unital algebra $A = \bigoplus_{i,j \in I} e_i A e_j$ can be viewed as a category with object set $I$ and $\Hom_{\A}(j,i) = e_i A e_j$, with the idempotent $e_i \in A$ corresponding to the identity endomorphism $1_i \in \End_\A(i)$.
-Conversely, any small category $\A$ ($\k$-linear, of course) gives rise to a corresponding locally unital algebra $A$, which may be called the {\em path algebra} of $\A$.
+\begin{remark} Any locally unital algebra $A = \bigoplus_{i,j \in I} e_i A e_j$ can be viewed as a category with object set $I$ and $\Hom_{\Acat}(j,i) = e_i A e_j$, with the idempotent $e_i \in A$ corresponding to the identity endomorphism $1_i \in \End_\Acat(i)$.
+Conversely, any small category $\Acat$ ($\k$-linear, of course) gives rise to a corresponding locally unital algebra $A$ which we call the {\em path algebra} of $\Acat$.
 In these terms, locally finite-dimensional locally unital algebras correspond to {\em finite-dimensional categories}, that is, small categories all of whose morphism spaces are finite-dimensional.
-The notion of idempotent expansion of the algebra $A$ becomes the notion of {\em thickening} of the category $\A$, which is a sort of ``partial Karoubi envelope.''
-Also, a left $A$-module (resp., a locally finite-dimensional left $A$-module) is the same as a $\k$-linear functor from $\A$ to the category $\Vec$ (resp., $\fVec$) of vector spaces (resp., finite-dimensional vector spaces).
-Similarly, right $A$-modules are functors from the opposite category $\A^{\op}$. \end{remark}
+The notion of idempotent expansion of the algebra $A$ becomes the notion of {\em thickening} of the category $\Acat$, which is a sort of ``partial Karoubi envelope''.
+Also, a left $A$-module (resp., a locally finite-dimensional left $A$-module) is the same as a $\k$-linear functor from $\Acat$ to the category $\Vec$ (resp., $\fVec$) of vector spaces (resp., finite-dimensional vector spaces); right $A$-modules are functors to $\Vec^\op$. \end{remark}

 \begin{lemma} An essentially small category $\R$ is equivalent to $A \lmod$ for some locally unital algebra $A$ if and only if $\R$ is Abelian, it possesses all small coproducts, and it has a projective generating family, i.e., there is a family $(P_i)_{i \in I}$ of compact projective objects such that $V \neq 0\Rightarrow \Hom_\R(P_i, V) \neq 0$ for some $i \in I$. \end{lemma}